NeradaXsinZ/business-car-ocr/README.md

 ## Motivation
 This application is a solution to an [Asymmetrik programming challenge](http://asymmetrik.com/programming-challenges/)

+## About
+The business-card-ocr tool takes a .txt file with information about a person and parses that file for a name, phone number, and email address

 ## Requirements
 This application requires Java to run, and uses Gradle as a build tool.